Come join us!

 CLOTHING COLLECTION

-The Mission will be collecting new or gently used clothes for men and women during the entire month of October.
-Please bring your items to the church and place them in the "dessert room" in the basement.
+The Mission collected new or gently used clothes for men and women during the entire month of October.
+A big THANKS to everyone who donated clothing, shoes, money, or time to make this a success.
 These clothes will be given to "Dress For Success" that helps unemployed and underemployed women and men by providing attire to thrive in work and in life.
 Your gently used clothing gives them a new start.
-You may bring the clothing in bags or on hangers.
-If you have any questions, please contact one of the Mission ladies.
+The pictures below (SORRY I couldn't rotate them!) show some of the items that will be donated.
+Again, THANKS!!!

 BIBLE STUDY